nowucca/SimpleAffableBean/docs/pages/pages-root-folder/index.md

 # Welcome to SimpleAffableBean!

 This project is a coding and tutorial website for development of e-commerce websites using Java technology.

+This site hosts a tutorial, and follow-on design topics, all helping to describe and understand how to build an e-commerce web application using Java technologies.
+The site is called the "Simple Affable Bean", and is an online grocery store.

+The tutorial covers site requirements, website architecture, setting up a development environment and then building and deploying the web application.
+After running through the tutorial, you should have an environment established to make changes, build and re-deploy the site.

+(work in progress): The tutorial then presents a code "walkabout", where the key elements of the structure of the website ("what" and "where") are explained with code samples from the project.
+The follow-on design topics help explain the reasons ("why") driving the structure of the code.

 The source code for the project is available at [the GitHub site](http://www.github.com/nowucca/SimpleAffableBean).

 This software is an adaptation from the [Affable Bean project](https://netbeans.org/kb/docs/javaee/ecommerce/intro.html), moving away from EJB and using a simpler modern technology stack.